remichu-ai/gallama/README.md

 ```

 ### Function Calling
-Supports function calling for all models, mimicking OpenAI's behavior for tool_choice="auto".
+Supports function calling for all models, mimicking OpenAI's behavior for tool_choice="auto" where if tool usage is not applicable, model will generate normal response.

 ```python
 tools = [